 [The rules for finding answers to this sort of question are simple.
-Just find the name of the person/places, read around it carefully and try to match with the given list of descriptions.
+Just find the name of the person/places, read around it carefully and try to match it with the given list of descriptions.
 Then, give a quick look to check whether there is another statement or idea provided by the same person in the text.
 If there is, check the reference carefully and decide your answer.
 Remember, the questions will not follow any sequential order.
-Do the reverse method when the statements are in questions]
+Do the reverse method when the statements are in question.]

 Question no. 11: Perth